lx-kish/rithmetica/README.md

 ##### <sup>\*</sup> - starts from v2.3.3

+#### v8.1.0 release notes

+- Prevent receiving a nullish result when setting up operands for the subtraction of fractions with different denominators;

+- Fix minor errors.

 #### v8.0.4 release notes

 - Extract mouse scroll event handler into a reusable custom hook;